Cashew: Description

 The fruit of the cashew tree is an accessory fruit (sometimes called a pseudocarp or false fruit).
 What appears to be the fruit is an oval or pear-shaped structure, a hypocarpium, that develops from the pedicel and the receptacle of the cashew flower.
 Called the cashew apple, better known in Central America as marañón, it ripens into a yellow or red structure about 5–11 cm long.

-The true fruit of the cashew tree is a kidney– or boxing-glove–shaped drupe that grows at the end of the cashew apple.
+The true fruit of the cashew tree is a kidney-shaped or boxing glove-shaped drupe that grows at the end of the cashew apple.
 The drupe first develops on the tree and then the pedicel expands to become the cashew apple.
 The drupe becomes the true fruit, a single shell-encased seed, which is often considered a nut in the culinary sense.
-The seed is surrounded by a double shell that contains an allergenic phenolic resin, anacardic acid—which is a potent skin irritant chemically related to the better-known and also toxic allergenic oil urushiol, which is found in the related poison ivy and lacquer tree.
+The seed is surrounded by a double-shell that contains an allergenic phenolic resin, anacardic acid - which is a potent skin irritant chemically related to the better-known and also toxic allergenic oil urushiol, which is found in the related poison ivy and lacquer tree.

 Etymology

-The English name derives from the Portuguese name for the fruit of the cashew tree: Caju ([kaˈʒu]), also known as acaju, which itself is from the Tupian word acajú, literally meaning "nut that produces itself".
+The English name derives from the Portuguese name for the fruit of the cashew tree: Caju ([kaˈʒu]), also known as acaju, which itself is from the Tupi word acajú, literally meaning "nut that produces itself".

-The generic name Anacardium is composed of the Greek prefix ana- (ἀνά-), the Greek cardia (καρδία), and the New Latin suffix -ium.
+The generic name Anacardium is composed of the Greek prefix ana- (ἀνά-), the Greek cardia (καρδία), and the Neo-Latin suffix -ium.
 It possibly refers to the heart shape of the fruit, to "the top of the fruit stem" or to the seed.
 The word anacardium was earlier used to refer to Semecarpus anacardium (the marking nut tree) before Carl Linnaeus transferred it to the cashew; both plants are in the same family.
 The epithet occidentale derives from the Western (or Occidental) world.